Good Saving Practices

 The desktop may seem like a good way to work on projects locally, but it is also very insecure.
 Files saved to your desktop should, but may not always transfer to other machines and may be lost forever.

 Working locally means working on the specific computer you are sitting at.
-When working locally, all of your files should be placed in a subdirectory of the C:\User folder.
+When working locally, all of your files should be placed in a subdirectory of the C:\Workspace folder.
 Working locally is faster, reduces overhead on the network, and ensures that your project will not be lost in the event of a network problem.
 However, anyone who logs onto this computer can access your files, and they may be deleted during regular computer maintenance.

 When you are finished working locally, make sure to copy your work back to your server space, or an external drive.
 If you do forget to transfer your files to your server space, don't worry, you can still access that computer's user folder from any other computer on the network.